 - Improving efficiency and ensuring financial sustainability;

-- Delivering safe, high-quality care in the right place at the right time;
+Delivering safe, high-quality care in the right place at the right time, including long-term reforms in:

-- Prioritising prevention and helping people manage their health across their lifetime; and
+Prioritising prevention and helping people manage their health across their lifetime, including long-term reforms in:

-- Driving best practice and performance using data and research.
+Driving best practice and performance using data and research, including long-term reforms in enhanced health data.

 Legislative basis for functions